-Seeing the crocodiles from the bridge is nice since you can just see them relaxing by the river’s edge, but if you want to get in on the action, it is worthwhile taking a boat tour.
+Seeing the crocodiles from the bridge is nice since you can just see them relaxing by the river’s edge, but if you want to get in on the action, it is worthwhile taking a river boat tour.
 There are a few tour operators available, including the Crocodile Man Tour.
 Be careful to keep your hands and feet inside the boat at all times (which we hope is self-explanatory!)
 You might see some brave locals go up to the crocodiles and feed them, but it’s illegal!
 Never provoke a wild animal, especially a crocodiles.
 Instead, hire a professional tour guide and observe the animals from afar in their natural habitat.

 Less than 30 minutes from the Tarcoles Bridge you’ll find Jaco, a popular surfing and nightlife destination in Costa Rica.
 Jaco is a popular beach town where you can find a variety of hotels, restaurants, bars and adventure tours.
 It’s also a popular Costa Rica nightlife hotspot.

 Besides watching the crocodiles from the bridge or taking a tour, you can also explore the Carara Biological Reserve.
 Carara is a great place for birders.
 You will spot a large variety of different bird species.
 For example, Aracari, Keel-billed Toucans, Collared, American Egret, Great Tinamou, Boat-billed Herons and many more.

 The Central Pacific is full of incredible beaches to visit and you don’t want to miss any of them.
 Playa Hermosa and Playa Herradura are just minutes away from Jaco and the Tarcoles River.
 Try surfing, paddle boarding, parasailing, swimming and more!